ne can manipulate UTF-8 files and supports

 In UTF-8 mode, instead,

-ne interprets the bytes in the buffer in
+ne interprets the bytes in the document in

 a different way—several bytes may encode a single character.
 The whole